Tarunkasliwal/Abhyuday_CTD/README.md

 ### 🔧 **Practicality**
 - Real-world ready with Docker containerization
-- Easy deployment and integra
+- Easy deployment and integration